Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • If you cannot supply support material via URLs, you may upload support material to your application as written material (Word and PDF).

-New York Publishers Program 2024 – Children’s & Young Adult Lists
+New York Publishers Program 2025: Adult lists

 “new york taxis” by ShedBOy^ is marked with CC BY 2.0.